gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-12/index.md

   This release adds two new features to the `iam-groups` module:
 - ENHANCEMENT: `iam-groups` now exposes the Terraform variable `should_require_mfa`.
 If true, an IAM User must use multi-factor authentication (MFA) to access any AWS services, with the exception of a very limited set of permissions the IAM User needs to initialize her MFA Device and reset her password.
-- ENHANCEMENT: `iam-groups` now adds the IAM Group `developers` by default (though it's still optional).
+- ENHANCEMENT: `iam-groups` now adds the IAM Group `developers` by default (though it&apos;s still optional).
 Some teams will add all IAM Users to the `full-access` IAM Group.
 But for those teams that wish to create an IAM User whose permissions go beyond `read-only` but below `full-access`, the `developers` IAM Group offers such an option.

   You can customize which set of AWS Services IAM Users in `developers` will receive full access to through the `iam_group_developers_permitted_services` Terraform variable.
 In addition, the `developers` IAM Group grants IAM Users access to a personal S3 Bucket.